 The additional community management and personalization tools are valuable bonuses that can be used to manage communities and create better video content.

 Companies Will Start Rolling Out Vertical Ads on YouTube

 YouTube is the largest video content sharing platform to date.
-In June 2017, they launched an update that brings vertical video into its mobile app.
+In June 2017, they launched an update that brings vertical video to their mobile app.

 Viewers can now view vertical videos on full-screen without having to see ugly black bars around the video.
 It doesn’t replace horizontal videos: what it does is give an option to viewers who prefer watching videos with their phones in an ergonomic, more comfortable position.

-Marketers and C-suite Execs Will Start Uploading Explainer Videos to their LinkedIn Profiles
+Marketers Will Start Uploading Explainer Videos to Social Media

 Explainer videos are essential for introducing a company or new product.
 LinkedIn rolled out an update that allows personal profiles to natively upload videos (instead of linking them from other platforms).

 As a social media platform mainly populated by professionals and businesses, LinkedIn will become a more prominent platform for B2B companies.

 For now, the native video upload is only available on LinkedIn’s mobile app, and it’s likely to stay that way, considering the ongoing shift in the public demand for smartphones.
 This update definitely brought around a new taste in video marketing in 2018.